mario-eth/soldeer/USAGE.md

 #### Ignoring files

-If you want to ignore certain files from the push you need to create a `.soldeerignore` file that will contain the files that you want to ignore.
-The file should be in the root of the project.
-This file mimics `.gitignore` syntax.
+If you want to ignore certain files from the push you need to create one or more `.soldeerignore` files that will contain the patterns that you want to ignore.
+These files can be at any level of your directory structure.
+They use the `.gitignore` syntax.

+Any file that matches a pattern present in `.gitignore` and `.ignore` files is also automatically excluded.

 #### Dry Run